zbanack/shampoo/README.md

 ```

 ### Symbols
 You can insert symbols in-line with text.
+Graphics are courtesy of [BoxIcons](https://boxicons.com).
 Symbols will inherit the current text color and text.
 Symbols stem from the included framework sprite, `SH_IMG_SYMBOLS`.
 To insert a symbol in text, simply write `&symbX;`, where X is the frame number of sprite `SH_IMG_SYMBOLS` you wish to insert.
 For example, if you want to insert the first image between two words, you'd write the following:

 ```
 [p]Hello&symb0;world![/p]